Guidance

 If you change your company registered address at Companies House this will invalidate your controlled drug licence.
 It is therefore important you apply to amend your licence at the earliest opportunity.
 Do not wait until this has been completed by Companies House.
 If you do so, this will be at your operating risk as there is no licensing coverage.

-When you receive notification of a decision in principle you should immediately pay the required fee and then contact DFLU 48 hours after payment.
+When you receive notification of a ‘decision in principle’ you should immediately pay the required fee and then contact DFLU 48 hours after payment.
 This is to ensure payment has been received and it if has to formally notify us of your intention to proceed with the change at Companies House.
-You must provide us with a copy of the relevant Companies House documentation by replying to the email notifying you that a decision in principle has been reached.
-Upon receipt of this, and payment, we will issue the licence(s).

 If you need more help

-If you know who your case has been assigned to, please contact the Compliance Officer or caseworker directly by using the email address that was used to send out your application acknowledgement letter.
+If you have received an ‘application acknowledgement’ email from a named caseworker you should contact them by replying to the email address that was used to send out your application acknowledgement letter.